Who Owns Your Website & All Its Content?

 - Automatic image compression and optimization.

 - +Full AI Accessibility & Compliance

-So if we had to wrap it up, websites should not be seen as a commodity to purchase and own.
+So if we had to wrap up the topic of, “Who Owns Your Website”, websites should not be seen as a commodity to purchase and own.
 They’re a platform to connect, sell, and communicate with potential customers, employees, and partners.